AG7GN/networking/hamwan-arden-home-README.md

 - Network: 172.31.66.228
 - Server address: w7ecg-lookout.hamwan.net

 1. In your AREDN Setup page, click Tunnel Client.
 If you've never set up a tunnel before, the node will download and install the tunnel software package.
 This will reboot the router.
-Log back and go to Setup, then Tunnel Client once the router has booted up.
+Log back and go to __Setup__, then __Tunnel Client__ once the router has booted up.

 1. Check __Enabled__.
 Enter the Server Address provided by the server admin in the __Server__ field.

 1. Enter the password provided by the server admin in the __Password__ field.